 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-A definition of integrity (1 through 7).
-The word integrity can mean whole or complete.
-For instance, it is related to the word integer, which means a whole number, not a fraction or partial number.
+3. The word integrity can mean whole or complete.
+The word is related to the word integer, which means a whole number, not a fraction or partial number.

 WHY ARE HONESTY AND CONSISTENCY ASSOCIATED WITH INTEGRITY?

-The answer is that without basic honesty and consistency, one’s life will simply not flow smoothly in an integrated and coordinated fashion.
-The man and woman of integrity knows this, so, in general, the person will be very reliable, honest and consistent in speech and behavior.
+The answer is that without basic honesty and consistency with yourself and with all others, one’s life will simply not flow smoothly in an integrated and coordinated fashion.
+The man and woman of integrity knows this.
+As a result, a person of high integrity will tend to be very reliable, honest and consistent in speech and behavior.

-So integrity is about honesty, but only as it serves a higher purpose of an integrated and smoothly flowing life.
-In general, however, people of integrity are very honest.
+In summary, integrity is about honesty, but it must serve the higher purpose of an integrated and safe life.

-WHY IS INTEGRITY OFTEN ASSOCIATED WITH THE BIBLE AND PRINCIPLES OF LIVING SUCH AS THE TEN COMMANDMENTS AND THE GOLDEN RULE?
+WHY IS INTEGRITY OFTEN ASSOCIATED WITH BIBLICAL PRINCIPLES SUCH AS THE TEN COMMANDMENTS AND THE GOLDEN RULE?

-The reason is that these principles promote integrity, I would argue.
+The reason is that these principles promote integrity.
 They are sensible, simple rules that keep life orderly and whole.
 They are universal principles, in fact, and not religious, in and of themselves.

 WHY IS INTEGRITY ASSOCIATED WITH A SEARCH FOR TRUTH?

-A person of integrity tends not to be too fearful of living the truth and following the truth of life even if it never brings great financial or other rewards, and even if instead it brings scorn, humiliation, and perhaps even injury.
-However, people of integrity are not martyrs and do not willingly submit themselves to any type of physical or other type of torture.
-Harming the body or mind, or allowing others to do so, is not a very wholesome and integrated way to live.
-A person of integrity might decide to die for a cause, but it is unlikely.
+People of integrity are not usually martyrs and do not willingly submit themselves to any type of physical or other type of torture.
+Harming the body or mind, or allowing others to do so, is not a wholesome and integrated way to live.
+Rarely, a person of integrity might decide to die for a cause, but this is very unlikely.

 CAN A PERSON LIVE IN INTEGRITY IN ONE AREA SUCH AS FAMILY LIFE, BUT BE OUT OF INTEGRITY IN OTHERS?